thebrumby/HotWalletClaimer/README.md

 Hello, Fellow Crypto Game Enthusiasts!
 If you find the scripts useful and would like to support our ongoing development, consider subscribing to our [Patreon](https://www.patreon.com/TelegramClaimBot), or treat us to a [cup of coffee ☕](https://www.buymeacoffee.com/HotWallletBot) as a token of appreciation—both options are just $5.
 You can also support us at no cost by subscribing to and watching our [YouTube channel](https://www.youtube.com/channel/UCygSGwCLIaQAZiYs1lLcRGw), where we share more content and insights.
 Discover some humorous uses for the channel and more reasons to give a little back [here](docs/YOUTUBE.md).

 Prefer crypto?
 You can send donations on BSC, Polygon, or Ethereum networks to **0x070411DD6D9Ef8331F57349dD1952D3921456AA6**.
-Every bit helps us continue to build and improve the Telegram Claim Bot!
+Maintaining the Telegram Claim Bot takes around 40 hours a week, and we currently receive $20 a month in donations.
+Chip in today to help keep the project actively maintained and expanding!

 ## Want to learn more about the Telegram Claim Bot?
 Our blog posts are FREE to read on [Patreon](https://www.patreon.com/TelegramClaimBot)!